Ottawa is ready for electric vehicles

 Battery-electric vehicles (or BEVs) run 100 per cent on electricity with a battery pack that powers an electric drivetrain.
 When depleted, the battery is recharged from a wall socket or a dedicated charging unit.
 Plug-in hybrid electric vehicles (or PHEVs) also have an electric motor and battery but use a gas engine when the battery runs low.

-Incentives are available for new battery-electric, hydrogen fuel cell, and hybrid electric vehicles purchased or leased in Canada from a licensed dealer, as follows:
+Incentives are available for new battery-electric, hydrogen fuel cell, and hybrid electric vehicles purchased or leased in Canada from a licensed dealer, as follows: battery-electric, hydrogen fuel cell, and longer range plug-in hybrid vehicles are eligible for an incentive of $5,000.
+Shorter range plug-in hybrid electric vehicles are eligible for an incentive of $2,500 Note: Pre-owned vehicles are not eligible.

 Some restrictions apply, including vehicle eligibility.
 More information is available here.

-• On average, a typical battery EV will cost less than $300 per year, or about $0.78 a day to charge at night.*1
+According to Ontario’s Ministry of Transportation: on average, a typical battery EV will cost approximately $300 per year, which equates to about $0.82 a day to charge each night. *1

-• A typical plug-in hybrid EV will cost about $700 per year, or $1.92 a day for fuel (including gasoline and electricity costs).*2
+A typical plug-in hybrid EV will cost about $700 per year, or $1.92 a day for fuel (including gasoline and electricity costs). *2

 While charging overnight, EVs use electricity from the grid to warm and condition the battery so EVs start like a charm in cold weather.
-But extreme cold, -20⁰C or colder, can drop the range an EV can drive without charging by 40 per cent because the EV must draw power to keep the battery warm and heat the car’s interior.
+But extreme cold, -20⁰C or colder, can drop the range an EV can drive without charging by 40 to 50 per cent because the EV must draw power to keep the battery warm and heat the car’s interior.
 Nevertheless, there’s still enough EV driving range on a single charge to meet the daily driving needs of most Canadians.

 EVs must pass the same rigorous safety tests as gas cars and are fully licensed to drive on Canada’s roads and highways.
 EVs also offer the same comfort options in winter that gas cars do, such as heated seats and heated steering wheels.